The Truth will Set You Free

 Take about a minute in silence with eyes closed so that each person can speak to our Lord about their own particular cares and concerns.

-“Again you have heard that it was said to your ancestors, ‘Do not take a false oath, but make good to the Lord all that you vow.’
-But I say to you, do not swear at all…” (Mt 5:33)
+Matthew 5:33: “Again you have heard that it was said to your ancestors, ‘Do not take a false oath, but make good to the Lord all that you vow.’
+But I say to you, do not swear at all…”

-And the Word became fleshand made his dwelling among us, and we saw his glory, the glory as of the Father’s only Son, full of grace and truth.
-(John 1:14)
+John 1:14: And the Word became flesh and made his dwelling among us, and we saw his glory, the glory as of the Father’s only Son, full of grace and truth.

-The Leader invites everyone to listen to the following prayer and join in, interiorly, as it is prayed aloud:
+The Leader invites everyone to listen to the following prayer and join in, interiorly, as the leader prays aloud:

 I believe in God, the Father Almighty, Creator of heaven and earth; and in Jesus Christ, His only Son, our Lord: Who was conceived by the Holy Spirit, born of the Virgin Mary; suffered under Pontius Pilate, was crucified, died and was buried.
 He descended into hell; the third day He rose again from the dead; He ascended into heaven, is seated at the right hand of God the Father Almighty; from thence He shall come to judge the living and the dead.
 I believe in the Holy Spirit, the Holy Catholic Church, the communion of Saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
 Amen.

 45-50 minutes – Discussion questions